 The US flag is additionally “stands for hope, pride, and progress” which is displayed with honor on everything from our exports to our spacecraft flying high above.
 As well “it waves for justice and equality” flying high over our courthouses and schools, and where free and fair elections are held across the nation “reinforcing the promise of our democracy.”

 The First US Flag

 Some may recall from their grade school years that the first US flag was designed by seamstress Betsy Ross.
 Out of more than seventeen submissions, Ross’ flag was chosen for how its simple design was able to capture the spirit of the revolution.
 The simple design looks very similar to the one used today with one notable exception -- the number of stars.
 At the time of its creation, thirteen stars were used to represent each of the founding colonies that fought in the Revolutionary War.

-As more states were added to the Union, so was a star.
-The most recent star to be added represents Hawaii, which became a state in 1959.
+As more states were added to the Union, so was a star for each of them.
+The most recent star to be added represents Hawaii, which became the 50th state in 1959.